-In these notes, we will start to move beyond just looking at conditional expectations, as we have been doing with regression, to also take into account other aspects of the distribution, mostly conditional variance.
-We begin by looking at comparing predictions from different points of the input space (which could have gone in the last lecture).
-Then we look at weighted least squares, and the effect that ignoring heteroskedasticity can have.
+So far, all our estimates have been based on the mean squared error, giving equal importance to all observations.
+This is appropriate for looking at conditional expectations.
+In this chapter, we'll start to work with giving more or less weight to different observations.
+On the one hand, this will let us deal with other aspects of the distribution beyond the conditional expectation, especially the conditional variance.
+First we look at weighted least squares, and the effects that ignoring heteroskedasticity can have.
 This leads naturally to trying to estimate variance functions, on the one hand, and generalizing kernel regression to local polynomial regression, on the other.